revell-logo

 The Amazing Ability to Sleep With Half a Brain

 Perhaps the most incredible adaptation in bird sleep is unihemispheric slow-wave sleep (USWS).
 This allows birds to literally sleep with one eye open and half their brain awake.
-As a photographer, I’ve captured stunning images of ducks floating with one eye open, perfectly demonstrating this survival strategy.
+Ducks floating in ponds demonstrate this survival strategy perfectly – those on the edge of the group keep their outward eye open while those safely in the middle sleep with both eyes closed.

 Unihemispheric Slow-Wave Sleep: A sleep state where one brain hemisphere rests while the other remains alert, allowing birds to monitor their environment even while sleeping.

-Where Birds Find Safe Places to Sleep?
+Where Birds Find Safe Places to Sleep

-⚠️ Important: Never disturb sleeping birds.
+Important: Never disturb sleeping birds.
 They need uninterrupted rest for survival, and repeated disturbances can affect their health and survival rates.

 Extreme Sleep: Migration and Seasonal Adaptations

 The great frigatebird holds the record for extreme sleep adaptation.
 Scientists discovered these seabirds can sleep for just 42 minutes per day during 10-day flights, using brief 10-second episodes of USWS while soaring.
 They catch up on sleep once back on land, sleeping up to 12 hours straight.
-I’ve photographed these magnificent birds in the Galapagos, and knowing their sleep capabilities makes me appreciate them even more.

 In the Arctic, continuous daylight presents unique challenges.
 Pectoral sandpipers breeding under 24-hour daylight have adapted to sleep in much shorter bursts.
 Males may sleep as little as 2 hours per day during peak breeding season, maximizing their chances of mating.
-This extreme sleep reduction would be impossible for most species, but it shows how flexible bird sleep can be.
+This extreme sleep reduction would be impossible for most species, but shows how flexible bird sleep can be.

 Photography Tips: Observing and Documenting Sleeping Birds